SethSmigelski/under-the-weather/README.md

 This is a security feature that limits the number of times a single visitor (identified by their IP address) can request weather data in one hour.
 Enabling it helps protect your OpenWeather API key from being overused by automated bots or malicious users.
 For most websites, the default limit of 100 requests per hour is generous, but you can adjust it if needed.

 The rate limit is turned off by default to ensure maximum performance for all users.
 If you notice an unexpected increase in weather requests in the performance report, go ahead and turn on rate limiting to see if something is afoot.

+### What if I don't know the latitude and longitude for a weather location?

+The plugin has a built-in **Coordinate Finder** tool.
+Navigate to **Settings > Under The Weather** and click the **Coordinate Finder** tab.
+Simply type in a location name, and the tool will look up the coordinates and provide you with the exact `<div>` code to copy and paste.

 ### Can I load the JavaScripts myself?